-The provider's range of services does not have to be restricted to the provision of hardware and/ or software, but can also include additional services related to the supplied item.
+The provider's range of services does not have to be restricted to the provision of hardware and / or software, but can also include additional services related to the supplied item.
 This might include, for example, an offer to service the delivered hardware and possibly software and keep them in line with the state of the art, either through a separate service agreement or an extension of warranty.
-Furthermore, additional services such as troubleshooting and hotline services can be commissioned besides mere hardware and software procurement.
+Furthermore, additional services, such as troubleshooting or hotline services can be contracted in addition to the pure hardware or software procurement.

-If necessary, relevant support should be agreed, including details on response/recovery times.
+If necessary, relevant support should be agreed, including details on response / recovery times.
 The chapter on Services (see Chapter 5.3) gives a detailed overview of additional services.